labgrid-project/labgrid/doc/configuration.rst

 DockerDaemon
 ~~~~~~~~~~~~
-A DockerDaemon describes where to contact a docker daemon process.
+A :any:`DockerDaemon` describes where to contact a docker daemon process.
-DockerDaemon also participates in managing `NetworkService` instances
+DockerDaemon also participates in managing `NetworkService`_ instances
 created through interaction with that daemon.

 .. code-block:: yaml